bvi1994/marko-giphy-keyboard/tutorial.md

 </p>
 ```

-Run the program (`npm run dev`), then run go into the browswer console and make sure you're able to see your GIPHY API key in the console by clicking on `Hello Marko`.
+Run the program (`npm run dev`), then go into the browser console and make sure you're able to see your GIPHY API key in the console by clicking on `Hello Marko`.
 If you're able to see the API key after clicking on the `<p>` element, you are good to go!
 You may remove the `logo.svg` in the `index` folder.

-We installed our require dependacy, prevented our API key from accidentally being made public and made our API key usable.
+We installed our required dependacy, prevented our API key from accidentally being made public and made our API key usable.

 ## Part One: The `state` in Marko and Events {#part-one}

-As stated before, the purpose of this tutorial is to not necessarily write the most elegant Marko, rather to get an overview of Marko main features and how we can use them.
 This tutorial will first set up the appropriate HTML and JavaScript logic for each component.
 Once each component is integrated with each other, we will focus on the styling (CSS).

 ### Searchbox in GIPHY and `state` in Marko